Our Team

 Dr. Rodgers earned a bachelor’s in political science and dance studies from Allegheny College, a master’s in student affairs in higher education from Western Kentucky University, a specialist’s in leadership from American College of Education, and a doctorate in leadership with a focus in higher education from American College of Education.
 Her research interests include post-traditional and contemporary students, mitigation and elimination of institutional barriers, and student success and retention.

-Shyama Kuver (she, her, herself) is an artist and educator who is passionate about creating inclusive campus spaces for all of Mason’s community members.
-She grew up in pre-tech San Francisco, where she was inspired by the rich diversity of cultures, beliefs, and the city’s innate sense of creativity.
-These experiences are what have led her to pursue a career in education, where every day she is motivated by Mason’s students and professionals.
+Shyama Kuver (she, her) is an artist and educator and is passionate about creating campus spaces that are welcoming for all of Mason’s community members.
+She grew up in pre-tech San Francisco, where she was inspired by its rich cultures.

 On campus her position is designed to assess the gaps in service that may emerge for contemporary students and how Mason can uniquely provide support for those students.
-By working closely with campus and community partners, she aspires to make Mason a space where all students feel a sense of belonging and thrive as they pursue their goals.
+By utilizing quantitative and qualitative research methods, Shyama works in collaboration and cross-functionally with stakeholders both on and off campus to make Mason a place where all students can thrive as they pursue their goals

 Matt McLaughlin (He, They) is an enthusiastic advocate for contemporary students.
 Matt comes to Mason from Shippensburg University of Pennsylvania, where he earned his Master’s degree in College Counseling and Student Affairs as a single parent, adult learner, and off-campus student.
 The experience inspired him to work with and support contemporary students at Mason.
 As off-campus coordinator, Matt will supervise and support the contemporary student advisor program and the contemporary student lounge at Mason.
 He will also work closely with campus and community partners to provide students with resources and support for living off-campus.
-Outside of Mason, Matt enjoys spending time with his 7-year-old daughter and designing and playing tabletop games.
 Please don’t hesitate to reach out to him!

 Louise Higgins, Office Manager, Contemporary Student Services